 lebrun

-Serge Lebrun
+Serge Lebrun (Papish, Boulon)

-also: papish · boulon · Boulon
+also: Papish · Boulon

-Alex's maternal grandfather.
-Baker, shopkeeper, tire merchant in Port-au-Prince; emigrated to the US ~1968 and retired from Mellon Bank in Manhattan.
+Father of Mireille and her seven siblings; baker, shopkeeper, tire merchant in Port-au-Prince; emigrated to the US ~1968 and retired from Mellon Bank in Manhattan.

 His Haitian career arc threaded through four businesses in turn — first a baker in his teens, then a fabric and clothing-materials shop, then a jewelry-and-magazines store called La maison du livre (which his brother Claude eventually managed and bought), and finally a tire and battery store carrying the Englebert and Varta lines.
 When he emigrated to the United States around 1968, Claude took over the tire store and ultimately purchased it from him too.
 A clean Haitian-to-American business handoff between brothers.